 3. "The Long and Winding Road" by the Beatles

-The Beatles had been a group since 1960 and had international celebrity since the mid-60's.
+The Beatles had been a group since 1960 and had international celebrities since the mid-'60s.
 John Lennon, Paul McCartney, George Harrison, and Ringo Starr were all from Liverpool, England.

 4. "Wonderful Tonight" by Eric Clapton

-Ms. Boyd had also been the inspiration for the 1969 Beatles hit Something which was written and sung by her then husband, George Harrison.
+Ms. Boyd was also the inspiration for the 1969 Beatles hit Something, which was written and sung by her then-husband, George Harrison.